Indian Restaurant Logo Ideas:

 Be careful of black backgrounds as the color has negative connections in India.
 However, it is also used to ward off evil, and therefore a solid black background can be beneficial to your restaurant.
 The icon of the chilies, a favorite in Indian food, is representative of the flavor expectations.

 Red has a deep meaning in the Indian psyche and references the fierce goddess Durga who has a fiery tongue.
 The chili circle further emphasizes the concept of a fiery tongue in reference to the taste of the food.
 The font used is easy to read on both small and extensive branding.

-The icon of a turban and a knife and fork shows customers that it is an Indian restaurant.
+The icon of a turban and a spoon and fork shows customers that it is an Indian restaurant.
 The turban represents the fifth largest religion globally, the Sikh, and represents equality between all people.
 An excellent association with your restaurant.
 The red font is symbolic of prosperity.

 Garnets are found in India, and therefore this logo with a solid garnet-colored background is very relevant to an Indian restaurant.
 The white writing is a great contrast and makes the name of the restaurant pop.
 The font used, Dosis, is a simple, round font that makes it easy to read.

 A transparent background is excellent for logos as it makes them adaptable.
 The circular icon represents timelessness, infinity, and the cyclical nature of the universe.
 Orange is a powerful color in Indian culture and is prominent at all celebrations, something your restaurant will be famous for.